casplantje/camelbot/README.md

   * There are builtin commands for the group management
   * Only the group "poweruser" is able to manage users and groups
-  * a list of all users with groups(internal and external) can be retrieved by plugins
+  * a list of all users with groups(internal and external) can be
+  * the group management works with an SQLite database retrieved by plugins
 * a list of regular expressions is managed to trigger plugin functions
   * Plugin functions triggered by a regex get a readily parsed message pushed to them